igrishaev/pg/doc/020-client.md

  2 {:id 2, :name "Juan", :age 38}}
 ~~~

-Of course, a function which is passed to `index-by` might be something more
+Of course, a function that is passed to `index-by` might be something more
 complex than an ordinary keyword.
 It can be a call of `juxt` if you need to
 group rows by several keys: